Benicar

 2012 Results:

-- The 22 subjects involved in the series presented similar clinical results to individuals of 23 adverse event reports identified by the FDA through its FDA’s Adverse Event Report System (FAERS).
+- The 22 subjects involved in the series presented similar clinical results to adverse event reports identified by the FDA through its Adverse Event Report System (FAERS).

-- Of the 22 patients from 17 states treated by the Mayo Clinic between the years of 2008 to 2011, 14 required hospitalization with weight losses averaging almost 40 pounds, and one patient losing a total of about 125 pounds.
+- Of the 22 patients from 17 states treated by the Mayo Clinic from 2008 to 2011, 14 required hospitalization with weight losses averaging almost 40 pounds, and one patient lost about 125 pounds.

 - They were all taking daily doses of olmesartan ranging from 10 to 40 mg.

-- When olmesartan was discontinued, the patients’ symptoms improved and they all experienced some degree of weight gain.
+- When doctors discontinued olmesartan treatment, the patients’ symptoms improved, and they all experienced some degree of weight gain.

 Mayo Clinic’s 2013 Report

-In May 2013, an article was published describing patients with negative blood tests for celiac disease and villous atrophy, a condition in which the wall of the intestine erodes away.
+In May 2013, researchers published an article in the American Journal of Gastroenterology describing patients with negative blood tests for celiac disease and villous atrophy, a condition in which the wall of the intestine erodes away.

 2013 Results:

-- The article reported that some patients without definitive causes for villous atrophy were categorized as having unclassified sprue.
+- The article reported that some patients without definitive causes for villous atrophy received diagnoses for unclassified sprue.

-- It was later discovered that some of these patients had villous atrophy associated with their use of olmesartan.
+- Researchers later discovered that some of these patients had villous atrophy associated with their use of olmesartan.

-Olmesartan-induced enteropathy was further investigated using prescription refill information and Medicare insurance claims, which showed that patients using olmesartan had a higher rate of being diagnosed with celiac disease than users of other ARBs.
+Researchers further investigated olmesartan-induced enteropathy using prescription refill information and Medicare insurance claims, which showed that patients using olmesartan had a higher rate of celiac disease diagnoses than users of other ARBs.

-One 2022 clinical study noted the potential of olmesartan medoxomil nanoparticles delivered intranasally to improve the drug’s effectiveness.
-The engineered bioparticles showed a significant decrease in blood pressure and heart rate, suggesting the potential application of intranasal olmesartan medoxomil nanoparticles.
+One 2022 clinical study noted the potential of tiny olmesartan medoxomil particles delivered through the nose to improve the drug’s effectiveness.
+The engineered bioparticles showed a significant decrease in blood pressure and heart rate.

-In 2013, the FDA issued a safety announcement about the potential for occurrences of sprue-like enteropathy.
-This decision came following its evaluation of FAERS, the Mayo Clinic case series and information from the Center for Medicare and Medicaid Services (CMS) database.
-The FDA also ordered the drug manufacturer to change its labeling on the blood pressure medication to include a warning about this.
+In 2013, the FDA issued a safety announcement about the potential for occurrences of sprue-like enteropathy among patients taking Benicar.
+This decision came following its evaluation of adverse event reports, the Mayo Clinic case series and information from the Centers for Medicare and Medicaid Services (CMS) database.
+The FDA also ordered olmesartan manufacturers to include a warning about sprue-like enteropathy on drug labels.

-In premarketing clinical trials, the incidence of adverse effects reported by Daiichi Sankyo related to olmesartan was similar to those of placebo, and the only negative effect linked directly to olmesartan with greater frequency than the placebo, as reported in the prescribing information, was dizziness.
-While millions of individuals have been prescribed olmesartan over the last several years, reports of severe gastrointestinal reactions associated with its use are claimed to not have surfaced until later in 2012.
+In premarketing clinical trials, the incidence of olmesartan adverse effects reported by Daiichi Sankyo was similar to the placebo group.
+Dizziness was the only negative effect linked directly to olmesartan with greater frequency than the placebo.
+While millions of individuals have taken olmesartan over the years, reports of severe gastrointestinal reactions associated with its use didn’t surface until later in 2012.

-In 2006, the U.S. Department of Health & Human Services (DOH) submitted a warning letter to Sankyo Pharma Inc. through its Division of Drug Marketing, Advertising and Communications (DDMAC).
-The letter requested that Sankyo immediately cease its promotion of certain sales and marketing materials that contained unsubstantiated effectiveness and superiority claims, and omitted or minimalized information on the risks associated with the use of Benicar.
+In 2006, the U.S. Department of Health & Human Services (HHS) submitted a warning letter to Sankyo Pharma Inc. The letter requested that Sankyo immediately cease its promotion of certain sales and marketing materials that contained unsubstantiated claims of effectiveness and superiority.
+HHS also alleged that Sankyo omitted or minimized information on the risks associated with the use of Benicar.

 - Serious pregnancy-related risks

-- Risk information regarding the use of Benicar HCT in patients with impaired liver function or systemic lupus erythematosus (the most common form of lupus characterized by extreme fatigue and joint pain)
+- Warnings regarding the use of Benicar HCT in patients with impaired liver function or lupus

 Calling this number connects you with a Drugwatch.com representative.
 We will direct you to one of our trusted legal partners for a free case review.